TheBoyMoe/Sandbox/devise-email-facebook-omniauth-demo/README.md

 end
 ```

-and and the routing table, enabling devise to use the name attribute
+and amend the routing table, enabling devise to use the name attribute

 ```ruby
 devise_for :users, controllers: { registrations: 'registrations' }